 When there’s a problem in a marriage or romantic relationship between two parties — or when one party feels aggrieved and the other is clueless — it’s a recipe for disaster.
-Feeling all warm and fuzzy, lovey-dovey and getting laid is like putting a dirty finger bandage on a leg amputation.
+Feeling all warm and fuzzy, lovey-dovey, and getting laid is like putting a dirty finger bandage on a leg amputation.

 If you cannot resolve your difficulties with another person, loving up on them to make you feel intimate, validated, or accepted is disrespectful to them as well as undermining to yourself.
-The weaker the mind and character of a person, the more likely they are to use romance or sex to help them avoid dealing with grown up, human, intelligent issues they themselves have no earthly idea how or willingness to fix.
+The weaker the mind and character of a person, the more likely they are to use romance or sex to help them avoid dealing with the grown-up, human, intelligent issues they themselves have no earthly idea how or willingness to fix.

 Learn to spot the warning signs you have fallen into a pattern of Narcissistic Abuse by habit, being abused then falling for the hoovering / honeymoon /betrayal lather-rinse-repeat formula.

-Bottom line… top down style; absolutely NO B.S. thinking about such things or longing in the loins allowed.
+Bottom line… top-down style; absolutely NO B.S. thinking about such things or longing in the loins allowed.

-If you go through one romantic catastrophe after another with your mate, interspersed with bouts of days, weeks, or months of amazingly hot action between the sheets, that breathless feeling you always have is not excitement — it’s more than likely someday going to turn into straight up Adrenal Fatigue.
+If you go through one romantic catastrophe after another with your mate, interspersed with bouts of days, weeks, or months of amazingly hot action between the sheets, that breathless feeling you always have is not excitement — it’s more than likely someday going to turn into straight-up Adrenal Fatigue.